uit-inf-2201-s21/uit-inf-2201-s21.github.io/index.md

 ## Mandatory assignments

 Note!
-The UiT rules regarding cheating on exams ["Kildebruk, plagiering og fusk på eksamen"](https://uit.no/om/enhet/artikkel?p_document_id=473719&p_dimension_id=88138&men=28714) (in Norwegian only) applies for all projects.
+The UiT rules regarding cheating on exams *Source use, plagiarism and cheating on exam / mandatory assignments* (["in Norwegian"](https://uit.no/regelverk#v-pills-668459) and [in English](https://uit.no/regelverk#v-pills-668461) applies for all projects.

 Note that we do not make these assignments publicly available.